Michael Backman Ltd - Home

 As mentioned, the hoop of the bracelet is decorated all around with thin ribbing to denote the stripy bodies of the makaras.
 This is an unusual, attractive and

 The screwing mechanism that holds the two halves of the bracelet together screws tightly and firmly.
-It screws anti-clockwise which is more typically associated
+It screws anti-clockwise, something associated with

 Utracht (1997, p.254) illustrates an example in silver, and comments that such bracelets also were made in gold (as in the case of the example here) and that